GoogleCloudPlatform/solution-acceleration-toolkit/docs/tfengine/README.md

   cascading errors.

-  - The [devops recipe](./recipes/devops.md) can be used on different folders to setup a separate CICD pipeline and service account to manage that folder.
+  - The [devops recipe](./recipes/devops.md) can be used on different folders to setup a separate CICD pipeline and service account to manage projects and resources within the folder.
+The service accounts of other CICD pipelines cannot access these projects.

 - Define many security sensitive such as
   [centralized VPC networks](https://cloud.google.com/docs/enterprise/best-practices-for-enterprise-organizations#networking_and_security)